 If this doesn't make you a fan of Jeremy Irons, nothing will.

 DEAD RINGERS proves to be one of Cronenberg's best, most thoughtful pieces.
-He weaves into this yarn a fascinating examination of dependency--both human and substantial--from the point of view of twin brothers (Jeremy Irons).
+He weaves into this yarn a fascinating examination of dependency--both human and substantive--from the point of view of twin brothers (Jeremy Irons).
 His trademark body horror is still very much present but is hardly the point of this far more psychological tale.

 Bearing the burden of this story is Jeremy Irons doing double duty as Elliot…